- Response Summary

 Runs a quality computing service.
 PDSF along with the research staff developing more advanced grid & data management services are a valuable resource for us.
 [PDSF user]

-The service from NERSC is great, which provides convenient and reliable computing resourses for our work.
+The service from NERSC is great, which provides convenient and reliable computing resources for our work.

 I am very pleased with HPSS and PDSF - I think that both facilities are extremely valuable and useful.
 HPSS covers our data storage needs and PDSF provides a great facility for doing our data analysis.
 The fact that both facilities are housed at NERSC and can be used together make them more than the sum of the parts.
 [PDSF user]